cecat/camera-volume/README.md

 in Frigate (if you use Frigate), which may have embedded credentils (so treat this as a secrets file).

-2. Move cameravolume.yaml to /config in Home Assistant
+2. Move *cameravolume.yaml* to */config* in Home Assistant

-3. If you don't already have /addons/local in Home Assistant, create it.
-Then create a directory for this particular local addon, named cameravolume.
-Thus you now have /addons/local/cameravolume in Home Assistant.
+3. If you don't already have */addons/local* in Home Assistant, create it.
+Then create a directory for this particular local addon, named *cameravolume*.
+Thus you now have */addons/local/cameravolume* in Home Assistant.

-4. Move all of the files in the src directory into a /addons/local/caameravolume
+4. Move all of the files in the *src* directory into a */addons/local/caameravolume*.

+5. Make sure the permissions are correct - in your */addons/local/cameravolume* directory in Home Assistant do a *chmod 755 ./\**.

 Now the add-on should appear in your add-on store categorized as a local addon.